 Because of the fundamental identity of God and Nature, knowledge of Nature and love of God are also identical.
 In the Ethics, Spinoza makes this clear when he identifies the highest form of knowledge with amor Dei intellectualis, "intellectual love of God."
 God in Spinoza's sense, then, is not a Divine Person who loves us just as we love Him, nor a Judge who ultimately determines our fate on the basis of the supposedly free decisions we have made.
 God is identical with Nature, both as an infinite productive power that brings finite things into being (natura naturans), and as the realized system of finite things in their law-governed activities and relations with one another (natura naturata).
 Yet knowledge of Nature as knowledge of the Eternal and Infinite Being results in a condition similar to that which the religious call salvation.
-By cultivating such knowledge, we experience a "continuous, supreme, and eternal joy."
+By cultivating such knowledge, we experience a "continuous, supreme, and eternal joy," the result of a love that finally discovers the only thing, infinite and eternal, genuinely capable of satisfying it.
 It is a joy that no one can monopolize because knowledge is not a scarce or finite resource, and therefore is not exclusionary.
 In Spinoza's words in the Treatise on the Correction of the Understanding, God, or Nature has "the power to communicate itself," not only to me but to all others as well.
-That communication is to be found neither in miracles nor in visions nor in scripture, but rather in the common exercise of the intellect, in what we might call the collective the life of the mind.
+That communication is to be found neither in miracles nor in visions nor in scripture, but rather in an exercise of the intellect that is augmented by being shared with others, in what we might call the collective the life of the mind.